 As an accounting professional Siegel was intrigued with the idea of real estate development and after 3 years as the head of the company’s San Francisco Accounting office, he switched gears signing on with a noted Bay Area real estate development team.
 His contribution was pivotal in the closing of a number of complex residential deals, including a vast waterfront residential development that remains one of the Bay Area’s largest.

 After a successful stint in real estate, Siegel returned to accounting.
 Blending traditional accounting skills with his talent for creative entrepreneurship, Siegel used his acumen to develop the actionable, real-world skills necessary to build and maintain successful businesses.

 Then in the 1980s, he turned his attention to a new venture – a private satellite communications platform capable of serving more than 20 U.S. cities with simultaneous content feeds.
 Siegel’s innovative commercial use of “live feed” was a precursor to what we now know as the internet.

 After two successful decades in corporate America, while simultaneously engaged in a largely self-guided inquiry into the relationship between personal freedom and the rules that govern social, economic and political life, Siegel founded Autonomy and Life.

-When he’s not traveling to teach his Autonomy and Life coursework, Arnold Siegel can be found home in Northern California.
+When he’s not teaching his Autonomy and Life coursework, Arnold Siegel can be found home in Mill Valley, California.
 His time is spent doing what he loves — reading, writing and exploring new questions and challenges inherent in his ever-evolving mode of thought.

 Autonomy and Life: Its Purpose

 Autonomy and Life is a study program for managing the transformative behavior of the individual in America today.
 Its intention is to teach its participants a discipline for creating a life of one’s own design within the framework of the American experiment in individual freedom.